Man on the Silver Mountain

-"Man on the Silver Mountain" is the debut single by Rainbow and the first track of their debut album, Ritchie Blackmore's Rainbow, written by guitarist Ritchie Blackmore and vocalist Ronnie James Dio.
+"Man on the Silver Mountain" is a song by English-American rock band Rainbow, released as the first track of their 1975 debut studio album, Ritchie Blackmore's Rainbow.
+Written by Ritchie Blackmore and Ronnie James Dio, it was their debut single.

 Reception

 Brad Sanders of The A.V.
 Club wrote that, although the song's lyrics are essentially meaningless, the way that Dio sings them "sounds awesome".
 After Dio's death, Rob Halford performed a cover of the song and said it "captures the things I personally love in metal tracks".